davetang/learning_vim/README.md

 }
 ```

+To look up a function, position the cursor on the function and press `K`.
 And that's it for Python!

 The default is to use C-y to insert and C-n (n for next) and C-p (p for previous) to go through choices.